Wutach (river): Course

-From the Titisee the sluggishly flowing meadow river is called the Gutach ("good stream").
-Before Neustadt it swings sharply through 90° to the right and heads southeast in the direction of the almost equally large Josbach/Langenordnach.
+The sluggishly flowing meadow river originating from the Titisee is called the Gutach ("good stream").
+Before reaching Neustadt, it takes a 90° angle to the right, heading southeast towards the almost equally large Josbach/Langenordnach.
 Below the town, two large bridges cross the valley: the Gutach Viaduct carrying the B 31 and the Gutach Bridge with the Höllental Railway.
-From here on the river rushes through an ever deepening gorge.
+From here on, the river rushes through an ever deepening gorge.

 From the confluence where the river acquires the name Wutach, it flows ESE through a series of three gorges with a total length of more than 30 km and a maximum depth of 160 m (see Wutach Gorge) which has long been a tourist attraction.
 Between the second and the last part of the gorge, near the village of Achdorf in the municipality of Blumberg, it takes a sharp turn (known as the Wutachknie or Knee of the Wutach), and subsequently flows SW to join the Rhine near Tiengen in the town of Waldshut-Tiengen.

 At the Wutachknie the river is very close to the headwaters of the Danube, until the last glacial period the upper course of the Wutach was the headstream of the Danube catchment (called Feldbergdonau).

 The lower Wutach valley is straight, wide-bottomed and very densely populated.
 The river forms the border between Germany and Switzerland for two sections that total about 6 kilometres in length, after which it is canalised.
 The most important settlements in this part of the valley are the town of Stühlingen and the villages of Eggingen and Wutöschingen.